Friends International Support Group

 Friends International Support Group (aka Friends) is an internet forum using the phpBB message board software, in which members support each other while living with chronic pain.
 Friends international is a support group based on the pillars of self help with more than 2 million visits, around 200,000 posts since its founding in 2001 and average 800 new posts a week.
 The board is connecting disabled people around the world, that otherwise would have lived an isolated life.
-Together they have raised awareness for chronic pain and especially sitting disability that used to be an unrecognized disability.
+Together they have raised awareness of chronic pain and especially sitting disability that used to be an unrecognized disability.

 History

-Friends International was created April 18, 2001 by Mosken Bergh in Norway and Linda Jones.
+Friends International was created April 18, 2001, by Mosken Bergh in Norway and Linda Jones.
 It was a volunteer joint effort between an American and a Norwegian, two women that met in Cyberspace while both lived with disabling chronic pain.
-The board is now run by three Norwegian women together with American and Norwegian moderators.
-It is most likely the only online support group for people with chronic pain that is based on both the English and the Norwegian language.
+Three Norwegian women now run the board together with American and Norwegian moderators.
+It is the only online support group for people with chronic pain that is based on both the English and the Norwegian language.
 The members are from all over the world.
-It is a typical international volunteer project that would not be possible if it wasn't for the Internet.
+It is a typical international volunteer project that would not be possible if it weren't for the Internet.

 On April 10, 2007, Friends International officially moved from ezBoard to Yuku and in March 2012 the forum started using phpBB software.

 On May 19, 2008, Friends International Support Group was registered as a volunteer organization in the Norwegian register called Brønnøysundregisteret, with the identity number: 992 598 271.

 Internet tools for disabled

 Common discussion topics include medical information, coping strategies and personal experience related to chronic pain and similar illness and individual support for people in their daily struggle.
-People living with disabling chronic pain often feel overwhelmed, isolated and discouraged.
+People living with disabling chronic pain often feel overwhelmed, isolated, and discouraged.
 Many of the members suffer from reduced ability to sit, also called Sitting disability.
 Some suffer from both reduced mobility and sitting disability.
 People with sitting disability are recognized as being one of the most isolated groups of people in the world.
 Many of them are bedridden because they have to lay down most of the day.

 Friends international is an online forum connecting people that otherwise would have been isolated in their home.
 To be able to connect the members are using the Internet tools which includes using headsets and speech recognition software instead of keyboard and computer mouse.
 Some of them need to have the computer in a special stand over their bed.
 Others have their computer connected to a large TV screen on the wall.
 Together they are working on improving the quality of their life and to raise awareness for especially sitting disability in several languages around the world.
 The owner of the board is running the group by using speech recognition software from her bed.